 Gartmore House began to grow as a conference centre and destination for activity holidays.The activity centre was refurbished to provide wheelchair access and dormitory accommodation for schools and youth groups.
-The house changed its oil fired heating system to Biomass heating.

 The estate is now very popular with educational groups, conferences and activity breaks, with packages available to suit all budgets and group sizes.
 Today the house is also sold to individuals looking for short breaks in The Trossachs.